-It is the owner/helmsman's responsibility to have appropriate fire extinguisher in serviceable condition and readily accessible on board as prescribed by local requirements.
-At least one portable extinguisher type 34 B shall be present on board.
-The storage compartment of a portable fire extinguisher is marked by the symbol shown in Fig. 10.
+It is the owner/helmsman's responsibility to have an appropriate fire extinguisher in serviceable condition and readily accessible on board as prescribed by local requirements.
+At least one portable extinguisher type 34 B shall be present on board of G380.
+The storage compartment of a portable fire extinguisher is marked by the symbol shown in Fig. 8.

-Fig. 10.
+Fig. 8.
 Symbol of designated place of portable fire extinguisher.

-This boat, when in service, shall be equipped with portable fire extinguisher of the following extinguishing capacities and in the following recommended location:
+G380, when in service, shall be equipped with portable fire extinguisher of the following extinguishing capacities and in the following recommended location: